Have you ever been at a loss for words when a friend or coworker loses a parent? If so, you know how difficult it can be

 This is one of the saddest times in a person's life, and it's normal to struggle to come up with something comforting and sympathetic.
-When the father of someone you care about passes away, the last thing you want to do is say or do the wrong thing.
+When the mother or father of someone you care about passes away, the last thing you want to do is say or do the wrong thing.

 Show That You Care

 If you have never gone through losing a parent, don’t pretend that you understand.
 However, you can listen and be sympathetic.
 Attend the funeral if at all possible.
 While you are there, say a few words to each family member to express your sympathy.

 Visit or Call